 Getting the right Banding Wheel while working on a tight budget could prove to be a challenge.
 However, it’s still possible to get one that will serve you well even if you didn’t spend too much on it.
 The YaeMarine 7″ banding wheel is one such option, which is why it is our pick for the most affordable banding wheel.

-Like all the other banding wheels in our list, the YaeMarine banding wheel is made from heavy-duty Iron and joined with ball bearings that are equally heavy-duty, hence facilitate easier rotation.
+The 7-inch YaeMarine banding wheel is made from iron and has an easy wheel rotation.
 It also features a non-slippery rubber base that puts the banding wheel firmly in position on your work surface.
 Therefore, no need to drill the platform in place.

-The heavy-duty construction and the stable base ensure that this banding wheel can hold pottery up to 50 lbs (22 kgs).
+The heavy-duty construction and the stable base ensure that this Banding Wheel can hold pottery up to 50 lbs.

 When decorating your pottery, you must ensure they are correctly centered so as to achieve the precision you need to decorate.
 The YaeMarine 7″ Banding Wheel features circles on the surface.
-The diameter of up to 7” you can work on pottery without too much hassle.
+With a diameter of up to 7 inches, you can work on pottery without too much hassle.
 This Banding Wheel weighs 3.85 lbs.
 Therefore, you can easily carry it around your pottery studio instead of moving the delicate pieces and risk ruining them.
 You can also clean up the Banding Wheel and use it for any other artistic work.

-I have both the Shimpo and US Art Supply Banding Wheels.
+I have both the Shimpo and HighFree Banding Wheels.
 I find them both useful for decorating and glazing all shapes and sizes of pottery.

-The Shimpo Banding Wheel is the best option for any potter looking for a smooth moving lasting tool.
+The Shimpo – Nidec Banding Wheel is the best option for any potter looking for a smooth-moving lasting tool.
 It’s made of heavy-duty metal and is coated with rust-free paint so you can use it for quite some time.

 The US Art Supply Banding wheel is also an excellent option and comes in as our second choice.

-Potters may also find the US Falling in Art Banding wheel a superb option.
+Potters may also find the Falling in Art Banding wheel a superb option.

-If you’re looking for a more affordable option, the YaeMarine Banding wheel is the best choice.
+If you’re looking for a more affordable option, the 7-inch YaeMarine Banding wheel is the best choice.